madmann91/slang/README.md

 ### Code obfuscation by renaming

 This [example](examples/obfuscate.cpp) describes how to perform a simple renaming pass on the AST.
-The code is read from a string and it is then printed on the screen.
+The code is obfuscated by finding new variable names on the fly.
+This can be used as a starting point for a complete obfuscation tool.

 ## License
 The code is distributed under the LGPL license.